linagora/tmail-flutter/docs/adr/0108-workplace-call-transport-and-oversize-attachment-recovery.md

 - Adding a Workplace call is a request description, not another auth flow.
 - Adding an alternative to a blocking upload dialog is one class plus one builder argument.
-- Reusable from the local-file uploader: the bytes-or-path body stream, the validation kernel, the attachment chip state.
-- Not reusable: the rest of the JMAP uploader chain, which exists to produce a blobId.
 - Exchanging a token per call costs one extra round trip whenever the bridge is absent.

 ## Open questions